graemefoster/QuickStart/docs/actions-setup.md

 ## Step 7 - Create 'Production' Environment secrets

-Follow Step 6, but name the environment ``` Production ``` and use secrets from the Production versions of the resources.
+Follow Step 4 and 6, but name the environment ``` Production ``` and use secrets from the Production platform.

 At this point optionally put protection over the branch.
 Things to consider would be: